 And because this esotericist type of communication is intrinsically deceptive, I believe that the end of this type of communication, and the “end of the age,” would have been understood by those authors—albeit somewhat unconsciously—to coincide with the end of the Lie as an active force in human affairs.
 (And there is textual evidence to be found for this proposition in the Bible, not least of which is Zechariah 13:2-4, one of the passages I link to above.)

 I believe the Lie is both a necessary cause, and a necessary product, of this esotericist type of communication—which is essentially schizophrenic or psychotic in nature.
-That is to say, I believe that schizophrenia or psychosis—more specifically, schizophrenic or psychotic communication—is ultimately both a necessary cause and a necessary product of the presence of the Lie in human affairs.
+That is to say, I believe that schizophrenia or psychosis—and more specifically, schizophrenic or psychotic communication—is ultimately both a necessary cause and a necessary product of the presence of the Lie in human affairs.
 For that reason, psychosis and the Lie must necessarily both rise or fall together; and for that same reason, the existence of the religious esotericist mode of communication—in other words, a psychotic mode of communication—provides the essential means by which both psychosis and the Lie are able to be perpetuated in human society.
-If religions no longer employed an esotericist mode of discourse in their authoritative writings, it would at least become possible for psychosis and the Lie to be brought to an end.
+If religions no longer employed an esotericist mode of discourse in their authoritative writings, it would at least become possible for both psychosis and the Lie to be brought to an end.
 Otherwise, I believe, it will not be.
 And I think the authors of the Bible, at some level of awareness, shared this belief.

 Now I realize I’m making some pretty big statements.
 How does one get to the point where one can accept them as true?
 My answer: Step by step.
 If something I say seems to “check out” or “ring true” even just a little—or, if you happen to come across some suspicious or intriguing connection on your own—then you go on to the next step.
 You must follow your intuition in these matters; and persons who are strongly intuitive will see greater rewards for their efforts than those who are not.